 - Submit all required supplemental materials to the NHSI office by the Admissions Deadline

 You will receive further information regarding the supplemental materials (resume, essay responses, letter of recommendation, transcript, and if available standardized test scores) via email once you submit the initial application and application fee.

 Students should schedule their travel plans to arrive on campus before 2 pm on the program’s start date.
 This will give you sufficient time to reach campus and get settled in before dinner and the Film & Video Division orientation.
 The administrative office must be notified if you must arrive later than 2 pm.

 Students are responsible for arranging all travel to and from the Institute.
 The NHSI does NOT provide shuttle service.
 However, many cab companies offer flat rates to and from the airports.

-Attendance to ALL Institute activities and classes is absolutely mandatory.
+Attendance at ALL Institute activities and classes is absolutely mandatory.
 The Film & Video Division is not a typical summer camp.
 We offer a serious film and media arts educational program modeled after Northwestern’s Undergraduate Radio-Television-Film program.

 Auditions are not required for admission to the 5-week Film & Video Division.
 There is no need to submit prior video work along with the application.